-It has a capacity of 1.5 million-gallons a day.
+It has a capacity of 1.5 million gallons a day.
 It is currently operating at 500,000-gallons a day.
-HoKua Place will be contributing to the deferred maintenance and to the cost of repairs to the sewer treatment plant.
+HoKua Place will be contributing to cover the cost of the deferred maintenance and to the cost of repairs to the sewer treatment plant.
 A preliminary wastewater report has been completed and is included as Exhibit G.